2020 has been a challenging year for all of us, but we also saw just how resilient, thoughtful and strong we all are.

 With a lockdown in March that changed our lives, we had to adapt – and do it quickly.
 Key workers continued to work as usual (where possible), others were furloughed, some worked from home and for some people in the trades, while work continued, it was in a very different way.

 For Options Skills, training centres were closed, and we had to postpone courses indefinitely.
 With all current classes across our four centres forced to stay home, it was a difficult time, but we made sure to keep in touch with our students throughout and update them weekly.

 Following government advice and strict health and safety guidelines, we were able to reopen our centres in the summer.
-With plenty of precautions in place, we reduced our class sizes and rearrange training schedules.
+We reduced our class sizes and rearranged training schedules with plenty of precautions in place.
 Though it wasn’t easy, our staff worked tirelessly to ensure students were happy with the changes, and we can’t thank our students enough for their cooperation.

-Since reopening our centres, things have remained uncertain with the looming question of “will we have to close again?”
+Since reopening our centres, things have remained uncertain with the looming question, “will we have to close again?”
 Thankfully, that wasn’t the case, and despite another lockdown in November, we were able to keep our doors open.

 Though social distancing brought some challenges our way, we tried our best to overcome them.
 Where people can’t or would prefer not to visit us, we’ve got Google 360 tours for both our Manchester and Purley training centres.
 The 360 tours provide an opportunity to see the centres from the comfort of your own homes.

-With smaller class sizes comes more of a demand for classrooms, so we provided just that.
-Reworking our ground-floor training space, we created several different areas to suit various aspect of the gas training course.
-With an additional classroom space and more workshop sections, we are now able to offer an extra gas course each month in Birmingham.
+With smaller class sizes comes more demand for classrooms, so we provided just that.
+Reworking our ground-floor training space, we created several different areas to suit various aspects of the gas training course.
+As a result, with additional classroom space and more workshop sections, we can now offer an extra gas course each month in Birmingham.
 And with the demand for this course increasing, this will now be a permanent feature.